-Longing for Autonomy: Citizen Professionals Engaging for a Common Good
+Longing for Autonomy: Citizen Professionals Engaging for the Common Good

 Keywords: governance, right to the city, squatting, vacancy, bottom-up projects, communality, citizen professional, ownership, citizenship, autonomy, neighbourhood development, common good.